akueisara/numerical-analysis/README.md

-# Numerical-Analysis
+# Numerical Analysis
-Numerical Analysis using Scilab
+The course Numerical Analysis using Scilab in NCHU